raydelvecchio/vdb-benchmark/README.md

 * Remember Many: given a query, time to get the top k (constant) results when there is an entire corpus of entries in the database

 # Results
 All the below results are from 100 averaged iterations on a 16GB M2 Macbook Pro *not* plugged into power.
+Pinecone and Weaviate running *remotely* as they would be when starting a new project.
+Chunking and chopping is normalized across all tests (same function used for all tests).
+The same embedding model
+(all-MiniLM-L6-v2) used across all tests as well.
 ![Memorize One](./results/benchmark_1_Memorize%20One.png)
 ![Memorize Many](./results/benchmark_3_Memorize%20Many.png)
 ![Remember One](./results/benchmark_2_Remember%20One.png)